-The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Xeljanz and Xeljanz XR side effects lawsuits.
+The Pharmaceutical Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Xeljanz side effects lawsuits.
 We are handling individual litigation nationwide and currently accepting new blood clot injury and death cases in all 50 states.

-Free Case Evaluation: Again, if you were harmed by Xeljanz side effects, you should contact our attorneys immediately.
+Free Case Evaluation: Again, if you were harmed after taking the ulcerative colitis medicine Xeljanz, you should contact our attorneys immediately.
 You may be entitled to a settlement by filing a Xeljanz lawsuit and we can help.